-Joe Varga is the director of strength and conditioning.
-He rejoined The Citadel in 2020 as the associate director of strength and conditioning, where he then promoted to his current position as director in January of 2022.
-He oversees all sports while being the head strength coach of football.
+Joe Varga is the director of strength and conditioning for The Citadel, rejoining the department in 2020 as the associate director of strength and conditioning before earning a promotion to his current position as director in January 2022.

 Â

 He first started his strength and conditioning career in 2006 as an intern at the College of Holy Cross where he assisted the strength and conditioning staff for all Olympic sports.
-After, in 2007, he went to the University of Rhode Island, taking a job as an assistant strength and conditioning coach where his primary teams were track and field, men’s and women’s tennis, women’s crew, women’s gymnastics, and men’s and women’s swimming.
+In 2007, he went to the University of Rhode Island, taking a job as an assistant strength and conditioning coach where his primary teams were track & field, men’s and women’s tennis, women’s crew, women’s gymnastics, and men’s and women’s swimming.

 Â